CONTENTS

 few.
 A corresponding increase to the apprenticeship training allowance is being

-proud of this year, Mr. Chair, is an increase to both Regina and Saskatoon
+year, Mr. Chair, is an increase to both Regina and Saskatoon Trades and Skills

-increase of $534,000, will fund three new training courses at each of the
+will fund three new training courses at each of the Regina and Saskatoon

-programs are provided wage supplements while they attend their course to
+provided wage supplements while they attend their course to simulate and

-simulate and prepare them for jobs they will work in when their program is
+prepare them for jobs they will work in when their program is completed.
+These

-completed.
-These programs are offered in partnership with employers who have
+programs are offered in partnership with employers who have jobs available for

-continuing to invest $3.7 million for training and settlement support of
+invest $3.7 million for training and settlement support of our

-our government’s health human resource action plan by purchasing training seats
+government’s health human resource action plan by purchasing training seats for

 prioritize continuing care assistants, licensed practical nurses, registered